At Google I/O 2026, Google turned Search into its most important AI platform.

 And that is an enormous difference.

-It means that many activities currently requiring direct access to external sites may progressively be absorbed into the Search experience itself.
+Because it means that many activities that today require direct access to external sites could progressively be absorbed into the Search experience itself.

 Gemini Spark and Antigravity reveal Google’s true direction